beauty, communication, Hair Care, health and wellness, Uncategorized, Women, writing

 There may not be snow, there may be stress in your life, the nail polish may be on back order but it can still feel like Christmas.
 Play a game with your child, laugh at their jokes even if it is the 100th time you have heard it.
 Hold your husband’s hand and when you ask how his day was, mean it.
 Smile as you pass people on the street.
 Give to a local charity.
 Donate to a toy drive.
 Sing a carol in your car.
 Text a friend to tell them they are wonderful.
 Talk to your parents – in their living room or at their grave – they will listen to you either way.
 Next thing you know…it may begin to feel like Christmas.

-Beauty, communication, Fashion, Hair Care, health and wellness, Uncategorized, Women, writing
+beauty, communication, Fashion, Hair Care, health and wellness, Uncategorized, Women, writing

 True Colors